craigbruenderman/blog/content/posts/github-part-1/index.md

 #### Git Commit

 Commits are discrete point in time snapshots of a repository as it changes.
 To create commits, we first create or move files into the repo and tell Git to start keeping track of them.
 You can see I used `touch` to create `example.txt` and `example2.txt`, and then ran `git status`.
 Git replies that it sees those files present in the repo directory, but it is not tracking them yet.
-After `git add .`, those files are now being tracked and are in a Staging state, so that they are marked to be included during the next Commit.
+After `git add .`, those files are now being tracked and are in a Staging area which Git calls the **index**, so that they are marked to be included during the next Commit.

 ![](/images/git-commit.png)